mit-rss/final_challenge2023/README.md

 You are encouraged to build your solution on code written in previous labs!
 If you are using your old homography solution, it's good idea to verify its accuracy.

 ### Increasing the speed limit
 In previous labs, the racecar was throttled to a default maximum speed of 2 m/s.
-You can change the max racecar speed by editing the `speed_min`/`speed_max` in this file: https://github.com/mit-racecar/racecar/blob/master/racecar/config/racecar-v2/vesc.yaml
+You can change the max racecar speed by editing the `speed_min`/`speed_max` in this file: https://github.com/mit-racecar/racecar/blob/master/racecar/config/racecar-v2/vesc.yaml.
+This file can be found on the racecar, in the config folder.
+The github link is just an example of what it should look like.

 These speeds are measured in ERPM.
 The conversion factor is 4614 ERPM per m/s (this is a parameter at the top of the file).
 The hardware limit is ~20000 ERPM. *This should be the maximum value you set in `vesc.yaml`*.

 Note that this does not change the max speed of the joystick.
 If you want the joystick to command a higher speed change the scale parameter for drive.speed in this file: https://github.com/mit-racecar/racecar/blob/master/racecar/config/racecar-v2/joy_teleop.yaml.
 The scale parameter multiples the joystick output which is in the range [−1,1] to produce a speed.
+Similar to the one above, the config file can be found on the racecar in the root directory, but the Github link is there so you have a reference as to what it looks like!

 ## FAQ